 Donated goods are recorded as contributions and expenses at fair value on the date of donation.
 Donated professional services are recorded as contributions and corresponding expenses at their estimated fair values at the date of donation based upon information provided by third parties, such as the standard hourly rate charged by the professional.
 Donated professional services are recognized as contributions if the services (a) create or enhance nonfinancial assets or (b) require specialized skills, are performed by the people with those skills, and would otherwise be purchased by the organization.
-All donated goods and services from DPS were utilized by the Organization's program services and all other in-kind revenue consisted of services which were utilized by the Organization's general and administrative supporting services.
+All donated goods and services from DPS were utilized by the Organization's program services.
 The Organization did not monetize any donated goods.
-There were no donor-imposed restrictions associated with the donated goods and services.
-For the years ended June 30, 2022 and 2021, the Organization received donated services and education materials from DPS of \$2,542,795 and \$2,465,312, and received other donated professional services of \$14,000 and \$0, respectively.
+There were no donor-imposed restrictions associated with the donated goods and services and services.
+For the years ended June 30, 2023 and 2022, the Organization received donated services and education materials from DPS of \$2,610,959 and \$2,542,795, and received other donated professional services of \$0 and \$14,000, respectively.